ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-combination-series/index.md

     },
 ]
 ```

-The above snippet demonstrates the config required for a combination chart consisting of a `column` and `line` series.
+The snippet above shows the configuration required for a combination chart consisting of a `column` and `line` series.

-The following example demonstrates two common combinations types, note that:
+The example below demonstrates two common combination chart types.
+You can switch between these two combination chart types using the buttons above the chart.
+Please note:

 - Series are rendered according to the order in which they are added in the `series` array.
-- A [Secondary Axis](../axes/#multiple-axes-in-a-single-direction) with a different scale is included.
+- The area and line series are plotted on a [Secondary Axis](../axes/#multiple-axes-in-a-single-direction) with a different scale.
 - The `series` configurations are logged in the dev console when switching between combination charts.

 <chart-example title='Combination Charts' name='combination' type='generated'></chart-example>